 Download our free PDF list of all AWS services.
 In this list, you will get all of the AWS services in a PDF file that contains descriptions and links on how to get started.

 Using Amazon Web Services for Financial Management

-Cost transparency, management, forecasting, and optimization can help you transform your business.
-When you use the cloud, you can exchange fixed expenses (such as data centers and physical servers) for variable expenses, allowing you to pay for IT only as you utilize it.
-Furthermore, due to economies of scale, the variable charges are significantly lower than what you would spend if you were to do it on your own.
-Whether you were born in the cloud or are just getting started on your cloud migration journey, AWS has a set of products to assist you in managing and optimizing your spending.
-Many businesses and organizations are experiencing operational, financial, and revenue disruptions as a result of these unprecedented times.
+You may revolutionise your company with the help of increased cost transparency, management, accurate forecasting, and optimization.
+When you use the cloud, you may swap fixed costs for variable costs, which enables you to pay for information technology (IT) just on an as-needed basis as opposed to paying for things like data centres and physical servers.
+Additionally, because of economies of scale, the variable costs are substantially cheaper than what you would pay if you were to do it on your own.
+This is because of the fact that the scope of the operation is larger.
+AWS has a suite of solutions that can aid you in managing and optimising your spending, regardless of whether you were born in the cloud or are just starting started on your quest to migrate your operations to the cloud.
+Many businesses and organizations are experiencing operational, financial, and revenue disruptions as a result of this unprecedented period of uncertainty.
 Cloud computing provider AWS offers a number of options to assist you with cost control and optimization.
-This includes services, tools, and resources to organize and track cost and usage data, improve control through consolidated billing and access permissions, enable better planning through budgeting and forecasting, and further reduce costs through resource and pricing optimizations, among other things.
+In addition, this comprises a wide range of services, tools, and resources that may be used to organize and track data, increase control through unified billing and access rights, enable improved planning through budgeting and forecasting, and further cut costs through resource and pricing optimizations, among other things.

 AWS Cost Control Methods

 Organize and report cost and use data using user-defined techniques.